The MSLS program is committed to creating conditions for all life to thrive over the long-haul.

 Healthy ecological systems naturally foster increasing differentiation and complexity over time.
 Furthermore, diversity is the raw material for a system to adapt or evolve in response to changing conditions.
-We believe that a thriving planet will require systemic leadership efforts to address the social inequities, violence, supremacy, oppression, and human suffering in our communities.
-We believe that effectively addressing issues of inequity and injustice calls for leadership practices that are both personal and collaborative, that address immediate impacts and structural change, and that interrupt violence and attend to love and well being.
-We believe that large scale change will require significant shifts in human consciousness as well as a commitment to intersectionality and solidarity (in the words of Sayra Pinto, “It is not enough to care about what matters to me.
+We believe that a thriving planet will require differentiated and interdependent expressions of leadership that systematically address the social inequities, violence, supremacy, oppression, and human suffering in our communities.
+Effectively addressing these deeply rooted and complex forms of inequity will require leadership practices that are both personal and collaborative, that address immediate impacts and structural change, that draw on the wisdom of multiple ways of knowing, and that attend to relationship, love, and well being.
+We believe that large scale change will require shifts in human consciousness as well as a commitment to intersectionality and solidarity.
+(In the words of Sayra Pinto, “It is not enough to care about what matters to me.
 We must also care about what others care about.”)

-As we continue learning and practicing our way toward our aspiration, the MSLS community is committed to the following practices:
+As we continue learning and practicing our way toward this aspiration, the MSLS community is committed to the following practices:

-- Deepening and expanding our capacity to practice self-awareness, recognize and acknowledge our degrees of privilege and power; give and receive feedback, and examine the way that colonization, implicit bias, and internalized oppression show up in our habit patterns;
+- Deepening and expanding our capacity to practice self-awareness, recognize and acknowledge our degrees of privilege and power, give and receive feedback, and examine the ways that colonization, implicit bias, and internalized oppression show up in our habit patterns;

 - Building capacity to step into our unique potential and use our privilege and power to benefit the health and well-being of the systems that we inhabit;